 - When a settlement agreement is accepted, it must be paid within 30 days.

-Additional guidelines might be in place if your settlement includes compensation for vehicle repairs or replacement, according to Fair Claims Settlement Practices Regulations §2695.8.
+Additional guidelines might be in place if your settlement.
+These include compensation for vehicle repairs or replacement.
+All guidelines must comply with the Fair Claims Settlement Practices Regulations §2695.8.
 If your injuries are catastrophic or require long-term care, your legal team may help you assess your financial damages, which might include future expenses.

 When you work with Jacoby & Meyers, an auto accident lawyer in Los Angeles will walk you through the steps of your case, taking the time to help you understand: